mkronenfeld/WP-Image-Color-Extract/README.txt

 == Installation ==

+=== From within WordPress ===

+1. Visit 'Plugins > Add New'
+2. Search for 'WP Image Color Palette'
+3. Activate WP Image Color Palette from your Plugins page.
+Go to “after activation” below.

+=== Manually ===

-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-image-color-palette` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the WP Image Color Palette plugin through the 'Plugins' menu in WordPress
+3. Go to "after activation" below.

+=== After activation ===

-3. Check the Debug information on the 'Image Color Palette' page in your 'Tools' menu.
+1. Visit the 'Image Color Palette' page in your 'Tools' menu.
+2. Check the Debug information.
+If everything looks good, you are ready to off.

 == Frequently Asked Questions ==